stachuman/boox-template-generator/TUTORIAL.md

 ### Congratulations!

-You now know how to:
+You now know how to use the complete 3-step workflow:
-✅ Create master page templates with variables
-✅ Build plans that generate hundreds of pages automatically ✅ Add navigation links for easy jumping between pages ✅ Create complete, usable digital planners for your e-ink device
+✅ **Step 1: Design Pages** - Create page templates with variables and navigation ✅ **Step 2: Define Structure** - Configure how pages are combined and repeated ✅ **Step 3: Generate PDF** - Create your final PDF file for download ✅ Create complete, usable digital planners for your e-ink device

 ### What You Can Build Now